-What Is SIP Trunking?
+What is SIP Trunking?
+A 2-Minute Explainer

 So, what is SIP trunking, and why does it matter for your clients or organization?
 SIP trunking replaces traditional phone lines with a flexible, internet-based system that transmits voice, video, and other data.
 But beyond the tech itself, SIP trunking offers a smarter way to manage communication infrastructure, one that resellers can monetize and IT leaders can easily implement without complex hardware or long-term contracts.
+With the SIP trunking services market growing at 14.13% annually, this technology has become essential for modern business operations.

 What Is SIP Trunking?
 A Detailed Look

 SIP trunking enables the transmission of voice data, images, video, and other media across a virtual network.
 The high-quality data reaches the endpoint almost instantly using VoIP technology.
+This SIP trunk definition encompasses a complete digital transformation of how businesses communicate.

-The Connection Between SIP and VoIP
+What’s the Connection Between SIP and VoIP?

 Think of VoIP as the service and SIP as the signaling mechanism that powers it.
 SIP initiates the call, defines the session parameters, and ensures smooth communication across devices and platforms.
 It’s not limited to voice either.
 SIP enables video calls, file transfers, presence data, and more.